-This project was supported by Grant No. G2199ONDCP03A awarded by the Office of National Drug Control Policy.
-Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the Office of National Drug Control Policy or the United States Government. © 2021 Legislative Analysis and Public Policy Association.
+This project was supported by Grant No. G21990NDCP03A awarded by the Office of National Drug Control Policy.
+Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the Office of National Drug Control Policy or the United States Government.
+Research current as of September 2021.

+© 2022 Legislative Analysis and Public Policy Association.